nshkrdotcom/jsv/guides/schemas/defining-schemas.md

 This is because JSV will normalize the schemas before building a "root", the base data structure for data validation.

 Note that mixing keys is not recommended.
-With the following example, JSV will build a schema that will succesfuly validate integers with a minimum of zero.
+In the following example, JSV will build a schema that will successfully validate integers with a minimum of zero.
-But the choice for the maximum value is not made by JSV.
+However, the choice for the maximum value is not made by JSV.

 ```elixir
 %{:type => :integer, "minimum" => 0, "maximum" => 10, :maximum => 20}